Being a digital nomad absolutely has its benefits, but it’s important to understand the tax implications and obligations as a US expat.

 Other states like Texas, Florida, and Wyoming also have no state income taxes but have more rules to become residents there.

-That that end, self-employeed folks still owe 12.4% of your income for Social Security and 2.9% of your income for Medicare.
+To that end, self-employed digital nomads still owe 12.4% of their income for Social Security and 2.9% for Medicare.

 Now for the silver lining and some of its terms and conditions.